Michad/tilegroxy/docs/configuration.md

 | inverty | bool | No | false | Changes Y tile numbering to be South-to-North instead of North-to-South.
 Only impacts Y/y placeholder |

-The following placeholders are available in URL:
+The following placeholders are available in the URL:

 | Placeholder | Description |
 | ----------- | ----------- |